conorheffron/ironoc-db/README.md

 [ironoc-db docker hub](https://hub.docker.com/repository/docker/conorheffron/ironoc-db/general)

 ## Summary
 This project is a sample data manager.
 It provides a basic template for Java/Spring developers.
 This project also includes form validation of controller model objects and request parameters.
 Users can view, add, delete person objects from the database via web UI.

 ## Technologies Used
-Java 21 (LTS Version), Spring Boot 3, Hibernate, MySQL or H2 databases supported, JSP, Gradle 8.10
+Java 21 (LTS Version), Spring Boot 3, Hibernate, MySQL or H2 databases supported, JSP, Gradle 8.10,
+    GKE, Docker, minikube, & kubectl.

 ## Run
 ### - See db.StarterDb.sql for sample Schema to get started with ironoc-db